Overview

 Using wp-cli

 wp-cli is a command line tool you can use on your DreamHost server to manage your WordPress site.
-For more details, view the following article:
+See this article for more details.

-Before proceeding, make sure the username your WordPress site is under on the server is a Shell user.
-View the following article to confirm.
+Before proceeding, make sure the username your WordPress site is under on the server is configured as a Shell user.

-- You will immediately be emailed a notification that your password has been changed.
+You are immediately emailed a notification that your password has been changed.

 You should now be able to log in with this new password.